Niki Lauda: Roles beyond Formula One

-Film and television
+In popular culture

-The 1976 battle between Lauda and James Hunt was dramatized in the film Rush (2013), where Lauda was played by Daniel Brühl—a portrayal that was nominated for a BAFTA Film Award for Best Supporting Actor.
+The 1976 battle between Lauda and James Hunt was dramatized in the film Rush (2013), where Lauda was played by Daniel Brühl—a portrayal that was nominated for a BAFTA Film Award as well as a Golden Globe.
 Lauda made a cameo appearance at the end of the film.
 Lauda said of Hunt's death, "When I heard he'd died age 45 of a heart attack I wasn't surprised, I was just sad."
 He also said that Hunt was one of the very few he liked, one of a smaller number of people he respected and the only person he had envied.

 Lauda appeared in an episode of Mayday titled "Niki Lauda: Testing the Limits" regarding the events of Lauda Air Flight 004, and described running an airline as more difficult than winning three Formula 1 championships.

+In the 2024 Netflix miniseries Senna, based on the life and career of Ayrton Senna, Lauda is portrayed by German actor Johannes Heinrichs.

 Personal life

-His mother was called Elisabeth.
-Lauda had two sons with first wife, the Chilean-Austrian Marlene Knaus (married 1976, divorced 1991): Mathias, a race driver himself, and Lukas, who acted as Mathias's manager.
+Lauda dated Mariella von Reininghaus from 1968 to 1975.
+In 1976 he married the Chilean-Austrian Marlene Knaus.
+They divorced in 1991.
+Lauda and Knaus had two sons, Mathias, a racing driver, and Lukas, who acted as Mathias's manager.
+In 1992 Lauda briefly dated racing driver Giovanna Amati.
 In 2008 he married Birgit Wetzinger, a flight attendant for his airline.
-In 2005, she had donated a kidney to Lauda when the kidney he received from his brother in 1997 failed.
-In September 2009, Birgit gave birth to twins.
+In 2005, Wetzinger donated a kidney to Lauda after the kidney he had received from his brother in 1997 failed.
+In September 2009, Birgit gave birth to twins, Max and Mia.

-Lauda spoke fluent Austrian German, English and Italian.
+Lauda spoke fluent German, English, and Italian.

-Lauda came from a Roman Catholic family.
+Lauda came from a Catholic family.
 In an interview with Zeit he stated that he left the church for a time to avoid paying church taxes, but went back when he had his two children baptised.